Vaginal and Vulvar Problems and Best Care Practices

 Cleaning your Vulva and Vagina

-- Wash your vulva daily with warm water —soap is optional, but use a gentle soap like Dove-Hypoallergenic, Neutrogena, Basis, or Pears.
+- Wash your vulva daily with warm water —soap is optional, but use a gentle, fragrance-free soap like Dove-Hypoallergenic, Neutrogena, Basis, or Pears.
 Use your fingers instead of a washcloth.

 - Do not wash inside your vagina.
 The vagina cleans itself with discharge to maintain a consistent pH balance.

 - Avoid using any vaginal scrubs, scented soaps and douching.
-The use of these products can throw off your natural pH balance and increase the chance of infection.
+Using these products can throw off your natural pH balance and increase the chance of infection.

 - After you go to the bathroom, wipe from the front to the back.
 Doing the reverse could transfer bacteria to the urethra and cause a urinary tract infection.

-Choose clothing that will ensure your vulvovaginal area can breathe easy and stay dry.
+Choose clothing that will ensure your vulvovaginal area can breathe easily and stay dry.
 Moisture can promote the growth of bacteria, which can lead to a yeast infection.

 - Wear cotton underwear.
 Cotton offers breathability and makes it more difficult for smell-producing bacteria to build up.
-Avoid the use of thongs because they can collect fecal matter that can reach the vagina and cause infections.
+Avoid wearing thongs because they can collect fecal matter that can reach the vagina and cause infections.

 - Avoid tight-fitting clothing.